1970 United States Senate election in New Jersey: Campaign

 Nelson Gross resigned his position as party chairman on April 9 to enter the race for Senate with the full-backing of Governor William T. Cahill.
 Cahill's support discouraged any serious contenders from challenging Gross in the primary.
-Gross also had the support of President Richard Nixon, for whom he had helped secure the Republican nomination in 1968.
+Gross also had the support of President Richard Nixon.
+As a member of the New Jersey delegation to the 1968 Republican National Convention, Gross had flipped from favorite son Clifford Case to support Nixon and helped secure his nomination.

 Gross was nonetheless privately criticized as a poor choice by some Republicans due to his ongoing investigation by the United States Department of Justice for involvement with a Mafia-backed labor union.
 The investigation was led by U.S. Attorney Frederick Bernard Lacey, who had been personally recommended to the Nixon administration by Senator Clifford Case.
 Case and Gross had been on uneven terms since Gross undermined Case's "favorite son" status at the 1968 Republican National Convention by bringing Bergen County delegates into the Nixon column.

 On the war issue, Gross advocated for congressional restriction on the American incursion into Cambodia, but withheld calling for unilateral withdrawal, pending a fact-finding trip he pledged to take after the primary.
 Quaremba defended the Nixon administration's policy.

 Quaremba emphasized his Italian ancestry in the campaign.

 Joseph Gavin did not campaign actively.
 He ran only to provide a Senate heading on the ballot line for Assemblyman Walter T. Smith, who was running for the U.S. House of Representatives.

 By the end of the campaign, observers said that Gross had an "insurmountable" lead over Quaremba.
 He largely ignored Quaremba's campaign and spent the final week of the primary filming television ads for the general election.